 Principal's Message 2

 What is the Record of School Achievement (RoSA) ?
 3

 What are Course Performance Descriptors?
 4

-Assessment procedures Sickness: Misadventure: 5
+Assessment procedures 5

-Hand in Tasks

-Malpractice in assessment tasks What is malpractice?
+Malpractice in assessment tasks 6

-Satisfactory completion of a course Non-serious attempts 'N' determinations 7
+Satisfactory completion of a course 6

 Responsibilities in the Record of School Achievement (RoSA) 8

 Junior Assessment Committee 9

 Flow chart of the appeals process 10

 Illness / Misadventure Appeal 11

-Year 10 Assessment Schedule 2020 12
+Year 10 Assessment Schedule 2021 12

-Courses studied at Macquarie Fields High School in 2020 13
+Courses studied at Macquarie Fields High School in 2021 13

-Getting Support 86
+Getting Support 85

-Using the Library
+Using the Library 86